 I can feel excited to write in the morning if my brain didn’t shut up from all the ideas during the night.
 But sometimes it’s hard to sit in front of the computer and put words on the page.

-If I didn’t write when I didn’t feel like writing, nothing would ever get written.
-At the very least, I would produce very little.
+If I didn’t write when I didn’t feel like writing, I would produce very little.

-If I’d relied on motivation to write 52,000 words for my book during NaNoWriMo, I would not have a mostly-finished novel.
+If I’d relied on motivation to write 52,000 words for my book during NaNoWriMo in 2018, I would not have a novel in the middle of rewrites.

 Relying on motivation saw this blog on hiatus for the first year of its existence.

 Most people wake up every day and wonder what they need to get done.

 Sometimes they feel an external pressure to do it, like a deadline.
 Other times, it’s internal pressure, such as feeling bad if you don’t do "such-and-such" thing.